WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

    1. Tool Tip:
       Ampersands are removed by default, but you may want to keep them if you have HTML or XML entities such as &t;.
 You can convert these entities to standard Unicode characters using the Special Character function below.
    2. Tool Tip Extended:
+      Selecting this option inside the remove punctuation menu will change all variations of ampersnads to a single type of ampersand and remove that one type from the map of punctuation to be removed.
    3. Example:

    4. Issue/Questions: